jackyfengg/AI-Pictionary/README.md

 # Gartic-Telephone-Project

+***Project Description:***
+ We aim to elevate the user experience of the popular drawing and guessing game.
+Our focus is on incorporating valuable user stories to create a seamless and enjoyable gaming environment for players and participants alike.

 ## User Stories:

 - As a player, I want to easily create a new Gartic Telephone game session, specifying the number of rounds and players, to customize the gaming experience.